chriskpeterson/vuepress2/docs/framelinkmodule.md

 HPE Synergy frames with HPE Synergy Image Streamer must have HPE Synergy Frame Link Module (2-Port) installed.
 :::

-In frames with an HPE Synergy Image Streamer installed, the frame link module MGMT ports are both automatically configured for use by the installed HPE Synergy Image Streamer.
-The system uses the MGMT ports in frames with an HPE Synergy Image Streamer for boot image deployment.
-These MGMT ports cannot connect to the management network.
+In frames with an HPE Synergy Image Streamer installed, the system automatically configures the frame link module MGMT for use by the installed HPE Synergy Image Streamer.
+The system reserves these MGMT ports for boot image deployment.
+You cannot connect these MGMT ports to the management network.

 ## Documentation Samples